NhanAZ/Stuff/PMBigLogs.md

 ## Fixes
 - Fixed login errors due to a new `sandboxId` field appearing in the Xbox Live authentication data in `LoginPacket`.
 All clients, regardless of version, are affected by this change.

+# 4.23.3
+Released 24th July 2023.

+## Documentation
+- Fixed typo in `ChunkSelector::selectChunks()` documentation.

+## Fixes
+- Fixed the server not stopping properly during crash conditions on *nix platforms.
+- Fixed `HORSE_EQUIP` and `SMITHING_TABLE_TEMPLATE` container UI types not being handled by `ItemStackContainerIdTranslator`.
+This bug prevented plugins from implementing missing inventory types.
+- Player emotes no longer broadcast messages to other players.
+This was unintended behaviour caused by a client-side behavioural change.
+- Shulker boxes no longer support the placement of torches or other similar blocks.
+- Fire can now be placed on upper slabs and the top of upside-down stairs.

+# 4.23.4
+Released 1st August 2023.

+## Fixes
+- Fixed exponentially increasing lag when many hundreds of non-mergeable dropped items occupied the same space.
+This disproportionately affected SkyBlock servers due to large cactus farms using water to collect items together.

+# 4.23.5
+Released 9th August 2023.

+## General
+- Updated translation data to [pmmp/Language 2.19.6](https://github.com/pmmp/Language/releases/tag/2.19.6).

+## Fixes
+- Fixed `PluginBase->saveResource()` leaking file resources when the data file already exists in the plugin's data folder.
+This bug existed since 2014 and was only discovered recently.
+- Fixed coral blocks becoming dead after calling `getDropsForCompatibleTool()` on them.
+- Fixed `BlockDeathEvent->getOldState()` returning a block which is already dead.

 # 5.0.0
 Released 1st June 2023.